LanKuDot/MLGame/README.md

 ## Log Game Progress

-if `-r` flag is specified, the game progress will be logged into a file.
+If `-r` flag is specified, the game progress will be logged into a file.
 When a game round is ended, a list of "SceneInfo" (i.e. a list of dictionay objects) is dumped to a file `<prefix>_<timestamp>.pickle` by using `pickle.dump()`.
 The prefix of the filename contains the game mode and game parameters, such as `ml_EASY_2_<timestamp>.pickle`.
 The file is saved in `games/<game>/log/` directory.
 These log files can be used to train the model.

 ### Read Game Progress